the-shubham-raj/Purchase-Completion-Prediction-Using-Apache-Spark/readme.md

 2. Open the Databricks notebook (`pyspark.txt`) in your Databricks environment.
 3. Run the notebook cells to execute the data processing, model training, and evaluation pipeline.
 4. View the visualizations and performance metrics to analyze the results.

-## Observations & Insights

-[Provide key observations and insights gained from the project]

 ## Bibliography